Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: General singular fibers and the canonical bundle formula

 \begin{definition} Let $D_i\subset \Sigma$ be an irreducible component of the discriminant locus and $\eta_i \in S$ the generic point of any irreducible component of $q^{-1}(D_i) \subset Y$.
 The \emph{local monodromy group} around $D_i$ is the stabilizer subgroup

 which is well-defined up to conjugation in $G$.
 The \emph{local monodromy index} around $D_i$ is its order

 \end{definition}

 The following is a well-known equivalent definition of the local monodromy group and index.
 Fix a general point $b \in D_i$ and consider a small analytic open neighborhood $b \in V \subset B$.
-We may assume that there are biholomorphisms
+Since $b$ is a smooth point of $B$, we may assume that there are biholomorphisms

 where $\Delta$ is a $1$-dimensional open disc, $\Delta^* = \Delta \setminus \{ 0 \}$ is a punctured $1$-dimensional open disc, and $b \in V$ corresponds to $(0,\cdots,0) \in \Delta^n$ under the biholomorphism $V \cong \Delta^n$.
 The fundamental group of $\Delta^* \times \Delta^{n-1}$ is isomorphic to $\ZZ$, so we have homomorphisms of groups